zndrp/JigsAudio/README.md

 * *WiFI Adaptor:* (if not built into the RPi): Allows for the website to be served from the device, and to listen to and delete recordings, and verify the device is working.

 # Notes
 To have the JigsAudio Python script run at startup, you need to change the .bashrc file.
-This file can be found by typing: 'sudo nano /home/pi/.bashrc' (You'll need to enter your password).
+This file can be found by typing: `sudo nano /home/pi/.bashrc` (You'll need to enter your password).
 When you find the file, add the following lines to the end of the file:

 ```sudo nano /home/pi/.bashrc
 echo Running at boot